 Students will be informed of potential placements and may be interviewed by the external site for selection.
 The CSD Graduate Program in Speech-Language Pathology will work with the student in locating appropriate placements and will be the academic liaison between the partner site and the University Program.
+The Program and externship site must have a current fully executed contract in place prior to a student initiating an externship.
+The Clinical Director and/or designee will serve as the primary faculty liaison.

-Efforts are made to accommodate student's specific interests, skills, and location; however, no student is guaranteed experience in any particular setting type.
+Efforts are made to accommodate student's specific interests, skills, supervisory needs, and location; however, no student is guaranteed experience in any particular setting type.
+It is important to note that in this geographical area, externship placements are highly competitive and students need to prepare for travel.
+Consideration of geographical area and transportation will be given but is not always possible.
+A student may travel up to 90 minutes for an externship placement.
 Students will be provided with opportunities to work with diverse client populations of varying age, cultural and linguistic diversity, and severity/types of disorders to meet the ASHA standards for certification.
 Students can have school placements to obtain the required student teaching hours for TSSLD certification.

 A requisite number of hours and client variety will be determined in each setting.
-Students must complete a total of 375 clock hours and 25 observation hours to meet clinical requirements; this includes both Year 1 (in-house/teletherapy; 3 semesters) and Year 2 (external placements; 2 semesters) for Program completion and preparation for professional certification.
+Students must complete a total of 375 clock hours and 25 observation hours to meet clinical requirements; this includes both Year 1 (in-house/telepractice; 3 semesters) and Year 2 (external placements; 2 semesters) for Program completion and preparation for professional certification.
 Students must successfully complete first-year academic and clinical in-house placement requirements, not be on remediation plans, and in good academic standing to qualify for an external placement.
+Students must demonstrate adherence to ASHA Code of Ethics and mastery of Essential Functions.